cresset-template/cresset/README.md

 `requirements.txt` file to include desired packages from `apt`/`conda`/`pip`.

-Then, visit https://developer.nvidia.com/cuda-gpus to find the Compute Capability (CC) of the target GPU device.
+Then, visit https://developer.nvidia.com/cuda-gpus to find the Compute Capability, denoted by the `CCA` variable, of the target GPU device.

-Finally, run `make all CC=TARGET_CC(s)`.
+Finally, run `make all CCA=TARGET_CUDA_ARCH(s)`.

 ### Examples
-(1) `make all CC="8.6"` for RTX 3090,
+(1) `make all CCA="8.6"` for RTX 3090,
-(2) `make all CC="7.5 8.6"` for both RTX 2080Ti and RTX 3090
+(2) `make all CCA="7.5 8.6"` for both RTX 2080Ti and RTX 3090
-(building for many GPU CCs will lengthen build times).
+(building for many GPU architectures will lengthen build times).

 This will result in an image, `pytorch_source:train`, which can be used for training.
-Note that CCs for devices not available during the build can be used to build the image.
+Note that architectures for devices not available during the build can be used to build the image.
-For example, if the image must be used on an RTX 2080Ti machine but the user only has an RTX 3090, the user can set `CC="7.5"` to enable the image to operate on the RTX 2080Ti GPU.
+For example, if the image must be used on an RTX 2080Ti machine but the user only has an RTX 3090, the user can set `CCA="7.5"` to enable the image to operate on the RTX 2080Ti GPU.
 See https://pytorch.org/docs/stable/cpp_extension.html
-for an in-depth guide on how to set `TORCH_CUDA_ARCH_LIST`, which is specified by `CC` in the `Makefile`.
+for an in-depth guide on how to set `TORCH_CUDA_ARCH_LIST`, which is specified by `CCA` in the `Makefile`.

 ### Makefile Explanation